"NOTHING IS CONTAINING US EXCEPT OUR THOUGHTS

 How to get out of it?

-By restoring the systems that have been compromised and strengthening the mental, nervous and glandular systems with specific hygiene, we can regain complete freedom to be and function.
-Addiction is the loss of control of the mind which submits to subconscious memories related to repressed wounds or bad cognitive habits from childhood in particular.
-The regular practice of specific techniques and a harmonious lifestyle will bring us the experience of being a fully integrated human rather than a depressed, fragmented and reactive person in our physical body.
+Addiction is the consequence of a loss of control of the mind which submits to subconscious memories related to emotional wounds, repressed traumas or bad cognitive habits.
+The regular practice of specific techniques from the yoga tradition and a harmonious lifestyle will bring us the experience of being an intuitive and integrated human in his full potential rather than a reactive person, depressed, fragmented in his physical body.
+By restoring through comprehensive hygiene the systems that have been compromised and by strengthening mental health, the nervous and glandular systems, we can completely regain the freedom to be and function healthily.

 * DISCOVER HERE IMBALANCES